smartiniOnGitHub/fastify-cloudevents/README.md

 Fastify Plugin to transform events in/from the CloudEvents standard format.

-Current release implements the v0.3 of the CloudEvents Spec.
+Current release uses the v0.3 of the CloudEvents Spec.

 The purpose of this plugin is to let Fastify web applications create instances of CloudEvents in a simple way (with some useful defaults), or in a full way (all attributes).